KevinLiebergen/kevinliebergen.github.io/content/home/experience.md

     location: Madrid
     date_start: '2018-09-01'
     date_end: '2021-04-30'
-    description: Foresight reports for homomorphic encryption and anonymization networks (Deep Web, Dark Web, Dark Net).
-Static code analysis reports.
-Teaching course on networks and forensics on drones.
-Knowledge about server virtualization with VMware vSphere.
+    description: Designed and delivered specialized courses on networks and forensics, with a focus on drone technology.
+Conducted in-depth foresight analysis on homomorphic encryption and anonymization networks, including Deep Web, Dark Web, and Dark Net, to anticipate emerging trends and technologies in the cybersecurity landscape.
+Generated static code analysis reports to enhance software security and identify vulnerabilities, contributing to robust and secure applications.

   - title: System Administrator
     company: Making Science